nrlquaker/winbox-mac/README.md

 brew cask upgrade nrlquaker-winbox
 ```

+## Retina mode

+After added support for HiDPI displays in `winbox 3.21` now its posible to [enable retina mode](retina_mode/RETINA.md).
+It has some [issues](https://forum.mikrotik.com/viewtopic.php?f=21&t=157150) now, thats why its not enabled by default.

 ## Note

 To properly import/export addresses you have to run `Winbox-mac.app/Contents/MacOS/startwine` from CLI or add `/bin/bash` to Security & Privacy → Privacy → Full Disk Access.
 To be able to see hidden files in file choosing dialog press <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>.</kbd>.